 Dogs at Loch Lomond Shores

-We welcome well behaved dogs on leads to Loch Lomond Shores, and many of our shops allow you to take your pet in with you whilst you browse (each shop has its own guidelines, so just ask).
+We welcome well behaved dogs on leads to Loch Lomond Shores, and many of our shops allow you to take your pet in with you whilst you browse – however, each shop has its own guidelines, so please ask.

 We are proud to be involved with the Trossachs Search & Rescue team and we hold a defibrillator on site.
 Thanks to the hard work of Trossachs SAR there is equipment all around Loch Lomond & the Trossachs National Park.
 Here is a link to their app to show the locations.